 ‘Pupils need to know that events in the past are connected to related events at the time and have a legacy, often lasting until today.
 This means thinking about the history curriculum planning as less of a stage set on which certain things happened and more of a chapter in the story which involves us all, up until today.’

-We believe that high quality history education will help pupils gain a coherent knowledge of Britain’s past and that of the wider world as well as identify key points that are relevant to the development of their own culture and identity.
+We believe that a quality history education will help pupils gain a coherent knowledge of Britain’s past and that of the wider world as well as identify key points that are relevant to the development of their own culture and identity.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
 They should also leave our school with a learned chronology of events from British history and the wider world.
-History lessons should be taught with our ethos in mind; inspire wonder and curiosity.
-Therefore, history is taught in engaging way, encouraging children to ask questions, think critically, and wanting to know more about the past.

 - ‘Quest for knowledge’ - How do people understand the world around them?
 What is believed; what is known; and what scientific and technological advances are made at the time?

-- ‘Power, empire and democracy’ - Who holds power, and what does this mean for individuals at different levels of society?
-How are people’s rights different in different political contexts?
+- ‘Power and democracy’ - Who holds power, and what does this mean for individuals in society?
+How are people’s rights different?

-- ‘Community and family’ – What is life like for people in different societies?
-How are family or community relationships different at different times and in different places?
+- ‘Community and Family’ – How are family or community different at different times and in different places?